kevinolega/callcentertrainingtips/_posts/2019-09-03-not-weakling.md

 People quit in call center work.

-Many people can't take the kind of work that call center agents take on a daily basis.
+Many people can't take the kind of work that call center agents receive on a daily basis.

 You have to please the company.